oplS16projects/FP1/README.md

+Current Final Project Idea:  Multi User Dungeon (MUD) Idea requirements:
+     - Creating and hosting a server module
+     - Creating a client module that will play nice with the server module
+     - create options for interaction between clients

+FP1 will be an exploration of the "net/url" library at the suggestion of instructor Fred Martin.

 #Part 2: Try a Library
 In this exercise, you will play with at least one library provided by the Racket developers.
 You will have the opportunity to explore another library later.